 Are they ok if they are turned into something else like an office, playroom etc?

-Dining room depends on the buyer
+Depends on the buyer

 Diane Wilson of Towering Pines Real Estate – “I think it depends on the buyer.
 My last few families do like a dining area, they also want a flex area to have office/workout area.”